 Prepare and file your federal individual income tax return for free using tax-preparation-and-filing software.
 Let Free File do the hard work for you with brand-name software.
 More info: https://www.irs.gov/filing/free-file-do-your-federal-taxes-for-free

-Some tax forms and instructions are available at the library beginning in January each year.
+1040 and 1040-SR tax forms and instructions are available at the library in early spring.
 If you need a specific form, please call 972.230.9661 before you come to the library to verify that it is available.
 Please be aware that library staff cannot answer your tax questions.

 Forms at the Library